 - a) Course Information Documents shall stipulate when and where a re-sit candidate may carry to the re-sit diet a grade or grades of D or better in components of an examination.
-A re-sit candidate must fulfil any conditions of further study which the Dental School may prescribe prior to readmission to a professional examination. - b) A candidate who has failed any part of a diet must present himself or herself for re-examination on the first occasion for which he or she is eligible.
-The grade awarded as a result of the resit examination shall be no higher than D3for Schedule A, or D for Schedule B examinations. - 3.3 A candidate shall normally be excluded: - a) If he or she fails to attain a grade D or better in the professional examinations at the end of first, second, third or fourth years after two attempts. - b) If he or she will be unable to fulfil the requirements of the BDS5 course, as set out in the Course Information Document, before the end of his or her sixth session in the study of Dentistry. - 3.4 A candidate may also be excluded if he or she fails to comply with the attendance regulations as set out in §6.2. - 3.5 Any candidate refusing to assent to the Code of Professional Conduct and Fitness to Practise (see §6.3) will not be permitted to progress. - 3.6 The School Progress Committee shall have the authority to rule on issues of progress, including the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the course.
+A re-sit candidate must fulfil any conditions of further study which the Dental School may prescribe prior to readmission to a professional examination. - b) A candidate who has failed any part of a diet must present himself or herself for re-examination on the first occasion for which he or she is eligible. - 3.3 A candidate shall normally be excluded: - a) If he or she fails to attain a grade D or better in the professional examinations at the end of first, second, third or fourth years after two attempts. - b) If he or she will be unable to fulfil the requirements of the BDS5 course, as set out in the Course Information Document, before the end of his or her sixth session in the study of Dentistry. - 3.4 Any candidate refusing to assent to the Code of Professional Conduct and Fitness to Practise (see §6.3) will not be permitted to progress. - 3.5 The School Progress Committee shall have the authority to rule on issues of progress, including the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the course.
 A candidate may appeal against decisions of the Progress Committee to the College Appeals Committee.